sabrenda/sabrenda/README.md

 Project name|Description
 -|-
 libft|Native implementation of the library of standard functions in the C language.
-Link to GitHub Repo.
+[Link](https://github.com/sabrenda/libft) to GitHub Repo.
 GNL| A small program for reading information from a file.
-Link to GitHub Repo. ft_printf|Native implementation of the standard printf function.
-Link to GitHub Repo.
+[Link](https://github.com/sabrenda/get_next_line) to GitHub Repo. ft_printf|Native implementation of the standard printf function.
+[Link](https://github.com/sabrenda/ft_printf) to GitHub Repo.
 Minishell|Teamwork to develop your own shell for the MAC system.
+[Link](https://github.com/sabrenda/Minishell) to GitHub Repo. libAsm|The goal is to re-write simple C functions in assembly.
+[Link](https://github.com/sabrenda/libAsm) to GitHub Repo.
-Link to GitHub Repo. philosophers|A project to study multithreading based on the Problem of Dining Philosophers.
-Link to GitHub Repo.
+Pixep|The purpose of this project is the discovery in detail UNIX mechanism - pipe [Link](https://github.com/sabrenda/Pipex) to GitHub Repo. philosophers|A project to study multithreading based on the Problem of Dining Philosophers.
+[Link](https://github.com/sabrenda/Philosophers) to GitHub Repo.

 ---